ethanzitting/heroku-craft-site/README.md

 Now I'm looking to have composer automatically install npm and it's modules on start up.

-I added the following to the script section of my composer.json "post-install-cmd": [
+I added the following to the script section of my composer.json `
+"post-install-cmd": [
 "npm install",
 "npm mix"
 ]
+`

 After moving the nodejs buildpack first in the load order in heroku, it seems to succeed up to npm install.
 I think `npm mix` is the wrong command.

 I copy over the npm scripts from motherhood reclaimed:
+`
 "scripts": {
 "dev": "mix",
 "watch": "mix watch",
 "production": "mix --production"
 },
+`

 Doing this allows me to call laravel mix with `npm run production` But it throws an error because I haven't added a laravel config file yet.
-I create webpack.mix.js and import the contents from MOtherhood reclaimed
+I create webpack.mix.js and import the contents from Motherhood reclaimed

 I create the assets folder to match what webpack.mix.js expects.